2013 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Phailin

 A tropical depression formed along the Gulf of Thailand on October 4.
 The tropical depression degenerated into a remnant low on October 6, as it crossed the 100th meridian on October 7.
 Under the influence of an upper air cyclonic circulation, it regenerated into a low-pressure area over the Andaman Sea and adjoining Tanintharyi region.
 It slowly organized itself and consolidated into a depression on October 8, followed by the Joint Typhoon Warning Center (JTWC) issuing a Tropical Cyclone Formation Alert (TCFA) the same day.
 In the early hours of October 9 the JTWC upgraded the storm to a tropical cyclone.
 The same day, the IMD upgraded the storm to a deep depression, and subsequently a cyclonic storm, naming it Phailin.
+(Note: The name Phailin (Thai: ไพลิน, [pʰaj˧ lin˧]) was contributed by Thailand and means "sapphire" in Thai.)
 Rapid intensification ensued, and Phailin strengthened into a Very Severe Cyclonic storm on October 10, followed by the JTWC upgrading the storm to a strong Category 4 status.
 Continuing its rapid intensification, the storm reached Category 5 status the following day, the first storm to do so in the North Indian Ocean since Cyclone Sidr in 2007.
 Shortly before landfall, Phailin began another eyewall replacement cycle which led to slight weakening, and the system jumped back to Category 4 status.
 Maintaining intensity, the storm made landfall close to Gopalpur, Odisha in the evening of October 12.
 Phailin rapidly weakened as it tracked over rugged terrain, eventually dissipating into a well marked low-pressure area over the state of Bihar on October 14.

+It resembled an annular cyclone structure, and to have reached Category 5 SSHWS after 1999 BOB 06 (05B JTWC).
+Though the eyewall replacement devolved the symmetric structure.

 The cyclone prompted India's biggest evacuation in 23 years with more than 550,000 people moving up from the coastline in Odisha and Andhra Pradesh to safer places.
 44 deaths related to the cyclone were reported.